Today

 Janis Siegel: I’ll Take Manhattan

-The Public Theater & Joe's Pub 425 Lafayette Street (at Astor Place), NY
+The Public Theater at Joe's Pub 425 Lafayette Street (at Astor Place), NY, United States

 Nine-time Grammy winner and founding member of The Manhattan Transfer, Janis Siegel, waxes rhapsodic about her beloved city in song and word.
 She will be assisted by two master musicians, John di Martino on piano and Boris Koslov on bass.
 The songs are diverse, romantic, bittersweet, vintage, modern, and full of heart and history, just like New York City itself.